 Originally from Cleveland and having attended graduate school at WVU, Jodie and her husband now raise their two living children in the North Side neighborhood of Pittsburgh.

-Jean Stone is an obstetrical and newborn nurse at UPMC Magee-Womens Hospital and has a B.S. in Quantitative Business Analysis from Penn State University, an A.S. in Nursing from Community College of Allegheny County and is currently completing her B.S.N. at Penn State.
+Jean Stone is an obstetrical and newborn nurse at UPMC Magee-Womens Hospital and has a B.S. in Quantitative Business Analysis from Penn State University, an A.S. in Nursing from Community College of Allegheny County and B.S.N. at Penn State.

 In 2012, after a career as a systems analyst, she went to nursing school with the express purpose of becoming a labor and delivery nurse.
 She found her dream job and has the privilege of taking care of women and babies before, during, and after delivery.
 Jean discovered along the way that she has a special affinity for women and families experiencing high-risk pregnancy complications and loss.
 She is honored to be on the board of Pittsburgh Bereavement Doulas.